gramineproject/graphene/Documentation/manpages/gsc.rst

 :program:`gsc` allows application-specific manifest files to be empty or not to exist.
 In this case :program:`gsc` generates a generic manifest file.

-Docker Images starting multiple Applications
+Docker images starting multiple applications
 --------------------------------------------

 Depending on the use case, a Docker container may execute multiple applications.